 Espanola Way in Miami offers an authentic and vibrant Hispanic experience in the heart of South Beach.
 It is, without a doubt, one of the best neighborhoods to visit in Miami.

 Reminiscent of a Mediterranean village, this palm-lined, cobblestoned street is accessible only to pedestrians and transports you to a quaint Spanish village with pale pink stucco buildings, terracotta roofs, and colorful Bougainvillea climbing the walls.

 The street itself dates back to the early 1920s when it was built for local artists and was completely revitalized in 2017.
 It reopened to great excitement – people were thrilled to see this historic Hispanic corner of Miami come back to life.

 Take a seat at a terraza outside one of the many restaurants and cafes, and enjoy the colorful atmosphere under the twinkling lights.
-Espanola Way is unsurprisingly the home of the best tapas, paella, and Mediterranean seafood in Miami.
-Experience the atmosphere while saving money by visiting Espanola Way later in the evening for just a glass of sangria, rather than a full-blown meal.
+Espanola Way is unsurprisingly the home of Miami’s best tapas, paella, and Mediterranean seafood.
+Experience the atmosphere while saving money by visiting Espanola Way later in the evening for just a glass of sangria rather than a full-blown meal.
 Enjoy energetic flamenco and salsa performances in the street each evening and romantic live music in some of the late-night bars.

 5. Smith Island, Maryland

 by Jordan of Global Debauchery